developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/api/setignoredisabledprofiles/index.md

 Introduced in DataWedge 6.8.

 Prevents DataWedge from switching to a Profile that is disabled; including Profile0.
 Applies to Profile switches initiated manually through the DataWedge settings panel and programmatically using the [SWITCH_TO_PROFILE API](../switchtoprofile).

+This API can help address timing issues that sometimes arise in devices running Android, for example when using an EMM to enable and load a DataWedge Profile.
+If the EMM attempts to switch to a Profile that is not yet enabled, this API prevents that switch and continues to use the current Profile.

 ### Function Prototype